7 Best Hiking Pants for Women (Lightweight and Waterproof)

 I do go commando when wearing these because they are tights and you can see lines with the lighter color pair.
 These tights also fit true to size.

-REVIEW: If you’re a big fan of joggers (like myself) you’re going to love the fit and performance of the prAna Kanab joggers.
+REVIEW: If you’re a big fan of joggers (like myself) you’re going to love the fit and performance of the prAna Halle joggers.

-The wide, stretchy waistband is exceptionally comfortable for all day of hiking, and the pants have just enough room throughout to let you breath without looking overly baggy.
+The fit of these joggers is exceptionally comfortable for all day of hiking, and the pants have just enough room throughout to let you breathe without looking overly baggy.

 Additionally, unlike cinchable cuffs, these joggers fit securely to my ankle and are the best at keeping mosquitoes out!

-If rain isn’t a worry for you and you love joggers, definitely give these hiking pants a go.
-I haven’t seen them look bad on any body shape and I always catch fellow hikers wearing them on a regular basis from daily errands to travel.
+I haven’t seen these joggers look bad on any body shape and I always catch fellow hikers wearing them on a regular basis from daily errands to travel.

 6) Mountain Hardwear Dynama Lined Pants